Long Distance Walking Advice

 The weather is something that cannot be planned, as it can change so much on a day-to-day basis.
 The only thing is to be prepared for as many types of weather as possible and hope for the best.
 Even in the middle of summer, severe weather can be experienced in mountainous areas, so there is a need to carry waterproofs and enough warm clothing to cope with this possibility.
 When out walking for a day, it is easy to cancel or abandon the walk if weather conditions get too bad, but on a long distance walk it is not so easy, as it may affect the whole of the remaining schedule.
 Because of this there is a tendency to press on regardless whatever the weather, though there comes a point where a line has to be drawn and other options have to be considered rather than putting oneself at too great a risk.
 On some walks there are alternative low level routes to avoid high and exposed places and, if so, these should be considered - there is little point in battling along a mountain ridge in driving rain or worse when there is no view beyond fifty yards in any direction, if there is an easier and safer alternative.
 Where no official alternative is offered, it may still be possible to find a low level route on the map, even if it is only along roads.
 Those who have not booked too far ahead can always consider having a rest day to avoid the worst of the weather and then either extend the end of the walk or try to fit in extra miles later on to end at the planned time.

-I must say that in all my walks so far I have never had to abandon any part, although there was one occasion when I seriously considered doing so.
-I was scheduled to walk from King's Youth Hostel at the foot of Cader Idris, through Barmouth and then over the first half of the Rhinog Mountains.
-A ferocious wind was driving heavy rain into my face as I headed from the hostel and I thought that if it were this bad lower down then it must have been terrible over the exposed mountaintops.
-I decided to head to Barmouth and see if there was any improvement by then and, if not, to stay overnight and try to reschedule the next part of the walk.
-When I reached Barmouth, it was not quite so bad, and I realised that part of the walk at least could be done along the sheltered side of the mountains rather than along the ridge.
-When I eventually had to ascend the ridge, conditions had improved somewhat and, although I was still in rain, mist and wind there was a wall along the ridge to give some shelter, so I was able to reach my planned destination, but it wasn't a pleasant experience and I arrived somewhat behind schedule cold, wet and tired.
-On many other occasions, I have walked on through bad conditions, but not so bad that I considered myself at any serious risk, though there is always a greater risk of accidents in these conditions.
+I must say that in all my walks so I have only once decided to abandon a section and take a low level alternative.
+This was on a section of the Cambrian Way over the Northern Rhinog Mountains which can be particularly dangerous in severe weather conditions.
+After very heavy rain the mountains were covered in mist with streams overflowing so, having completed the walk on three previous occasions, I decided to take a detour, mainly on minor roads.
+Had I not previously done the walk, I would probably have been tempted to continue as I have done on many other occasions when I have walked on through severe conditions, though there is always a greater risk of accidents when doing so.
 Wet rocks can cause slips, and strong winds can upset ones balance.
 Swollen streams can be difficult to cross and it is all too easy to fall in when trying to use wet stepping stones to get across, especially if there are large gaps between them.
 In such circumstances, I often walk up and down the stream in search of the safest footholds.
 Rather than trying to leap onto rounded, wet stones slightly above water, it is often better to look for footholds in recesses between stones even if this involves getting wet feet.
 The alternative could result in a total immersion, as has happened to me on a number of occasions.
 Rivers can present even more problems when footbridges are overrun with flood water or have been washed away.
 Trying to wade across a river in flood can be a very dangerous exercise, and it is far safer to look for another crossing, even if this involves a long diversion.
 Mist can hamper visibility and make route finding more difficult thus making it easy to get lost.
 Also, in poor visibility it is difficult for anyone to find an injured walker, especially anyone who has strayed off the route.
 At the end of the day, discretion is the better part of valour if you don't want to end up with a mountain rescue team searching the hillsides for you and maybe having to abandon the search overnight with the risk hypothermia setting in.